The Best Single-Serve Coffee Makers of 2020

-When considering versatility we looked at what each machine or device was capable of and how well it delivered on each task.
+When considering versatility, we looked at what each machine or device was capable of and how well it delivered on each task.
 The Nespresso Vertuo was not only the most versatile machine in the test but achieved that versatility without user input.
-The Vertuo line of Nespresso capsules come in 4 sizes, the machine automatically detects which capsule is being used and dispenses an espresso, gran lungo, mug (coffee), or alto (tall coffee).
+The Vertuo line of Nespresso capsules come in four sizes; the machine automatically detects which capsule is being used and dispenses an espresso, gran lungo, mug (coffee), or alto (tall coffee).

 Ease of Use